 Since opening in 1991 a solid following has been developed and plays are now performed over an extended run of 9 nights including Preview & a “Charity” performance.

-In 2008 we celebrated our 40th anniversary and we continue to look to the future and make provision for the enjoyment of future generations.
+In 2018 we celebrate our 50th anniversary and we continue to look to the future and make provision for the enjoyment of future generations.